'1001 Nights In - The A to Z Of Movies You Might Have Missed'

 Almost Famous / Cameron Crowe / 2000 / Patrick Fugit / 15

 A semi-autobiographical look at the '70's Rock & Roll scene, based on Crowe's early years as a reporter for Rolling Stone Magazine, this Box Office flop is actually a thoroughly delightful tale.
-Through the eyes of 15 year old fan and aspiring writer William, we experience life on the road with struggling band 'Sillwater' (an amalgamation of early Hard Rock acts such as Free, The Allman Brothers Band and Lynyrd Skynyrd).
+Told through the eyes of 15 year old fan and aspiring writer William, we experience life on the road with struggling band 'Sillwater' (an amalgamation of early Hard Rock acts such as Free, The Allman Brothers Band and Lynyrd Skynyrd).
 The sex, the drugs, the egos and insecurities are all played out in a meandering but very funny pace.
 The attention to period detail is believable and has a lived in feel.
 The Main Cast - Jason Lee, Billy Crudup, Frances McDormand and Kate Hudson all excel in their individual parts, but the movie is stolen by a smart, emotive cameo from Philip Seymour Hoffman in one of his best and most loved roles - that of real life critic Lester Bangs.
 A warm hearted coming-of-age drama.